vansh-seth/Web-tech-lab/Notes-CSS/Image Reflection/Readme.md

-Here's a summary of how to create image reflections using CSS, including examples for different reflection directions, offsets, and gradients.

 ### CSS Image Reflection

 The `box-reflect` property in CSS is used to create reflections of images.
 This property allows you to position the reflection either below, above, left, or right of the image.